By Madeline Youngren, 2020 Housing Intern

 Economic Impact Payments (EIPs) or “stimulus checks” have been a lifeline for many people with low incomes who have received them.
 Unfortunately, many people experiencing homelessness may miss out on the payment because they need to file a tax return to get them.

 Outreach and direct support to people experiencing homelessness is imperative to help ensure those most marginalized receive these payments.
 This guide can help you understand the barriers to getting the payment and what you can do to help.

 On any given night prior to the pandemic, over 500,000 people were experiencing homelessness.
 Black, Latino, and Native American people are disproportionately represented.
 Our nation’s long history of racist and discriminatory housing policies, practices, and programs have led to the overrepresentation of people of color in the homeless system.

-Risks of eviction and homelessness are rising due to the pandemic as housing hardships show no sign of easing.
-In early July, 1 in 5 adults (13.8 million) renting homes reported that they were behind on rent with Black and Latino renters reporting the greatest difficulty paying.
+Risks of eviction and homelessness have increased due to the pandemic as housing hardships show no sign of easing.
+In early July, 2020 1 in 5 adults (13.8 million) renting homes reported that they were behind on rent with Black and Latino renters reporting the greatest difficulty paying.
 People with low incomes have been especially hard hit by the COVID-19 crisis, as the greatest proportion of consequential job losses have occurred in industries that pay low average wages.